twilson63/pouchdb-101-syntaxcon-18/demo/README.md

 yarn start
 ```

-open index.js and uncomment and save one block code at a time.
+open 1.js and work down each exercise file 1 - 14.